ovesnel/HOLPRG-2002/_sources/tasks/task4/step1.rst.txt

 #########################################

 Copy the directory named ``static`` at the root of the repository to your netprog directory.
-When copied the directory should look like the output of the below command:
+When copied, the directory should look like the output of the below command:

 ..
 TODO::